Roland Freeman

-Roland L. Freeman (born July 27, 1936) is a photographer and award-winning documenter of Southern folk culture and African-American quilters.
-He is the president of The Group for Cultural Documentation based in Washington, D.C.
+Roland L. Freeman (July 27, 1936 – August 7, 2023) was an American photographer and documenter of Southern folk culture and African-American quilters.
+He was the president of The Group for Cultural Documentation, founded in 1991 and based in Washington, D.C.

 Early life

-Roland Freeman was born in Baltimore, Maryland.
+Roland L. Freeman was born in Baltimore, Maryland, on July 27, 1936.
 As a youth, his future life's work was inspired when he discovered the Depression-era photography of Gordon Parks and Roy DeCarava, which focused on raising social consciousness, as well as the work of Farm Security Administration photographers.
 When Freeman was 14, he met author and folklorist Zora Neale Hurston, who would also be a great influence on his subsequent career.

 Freeman served in the US Air Force from 1954 to 1958.
 He began taking photographs in the Washington, D.C. area in 1963, inspired by the March on Washington.